Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: A verification theorem

 \begin{remark} \emph{Practically, the Nash strategy is characterized as follows: player $i$ intervenes only if the controlled process exits from the region $\{\mm_i V_i - V_i <0\}$ (equivalently, only if $\mm_i V_i(x) = V_i(x)$, where $x$ is the current state).
 When this happens, her impulse is $\delta_i(x)$.} \end{remark}

+\begin{remark} { \emph{Some technical steps and approximations in the proof of Theorem \ref{thm:verification} may hide the idea on which this result is based: if $\vphi_1$ is a strategy for player 1 such that $(\vphi_1,\vphi_2^*) \in \Phi_x$, by the It\^o formula (here, just heuristically) and the four conditions in the QVI problem \eqref{pbNEW}, we get

+When considering $\vphi=\vphi_1^*$, we get an equality by the definition of $\vphi_1^*$, so that $(\vphi_1^*,\vphi_2^*)$ is Nash equilibrium.
+However, several approximating sequences have to be considered, since we cannot directly apply the It\^o formula ($V_1$ is not regular enough) and take expectations (we are dealing with potentially infinite sums).}} \end{remark}

-\begin{remark} \emph{We notice that, for the (candidate) optimal strategies in the theorem above, the properties in Lemma \ref{lemmaprocess} imply what follows (the notation is heavy, but it will be crucial to understand the proof of the theorem):
+\begin{remark} \emph{{Notice that, since $V_i \in C(\overline S)$ for $i \in \{1,2\}$, the sets $\mathcal{D}_i$ are open and the functions $\delta_i$ are measurable by the measurable maximum theorem in \cite[Thm.~18.19]{AlipBorder}.} We also observe that, for the (candidate) equilibrium strategies in the theorem above, the properties in Lemma \ref{lemmaprocess} imply what follows (the notation is heavy, but it will be crucial to understand the proof of the theorem):

-\!\!\!\!\!\! for every strategies $\vphi_1, \vphi_2$ such that $(\vphi_1,\vphi_2^*), (\vphi_1^*,\vphi_2) \in \aaa_x$, every $s \geq 0$ and every $\tau_{i,k}^{x;\vphi_1,\vphi^*_2}$, $\tau_{i,k}^{x;\vphi_1^*,\vphi_2} < \infty$. } \end{remark}
+\!\!\!\!\!\! for every strategies $\vphi_1, \vphi_2$ such that $(\vphi_1,\vphi_2^*), (\vphi_1^*,\vphi_2) \in \Phi_x$, every $s \geq 0$ and every $\tau_{i,k}^{x;\vphi_1,\vphi^*_2}$, $\tau_{i,k}^{x;\vphi_1^*,\vphi_2} < \infty$. } \end{remark}

 \begin{proof} By Definition \ref{DefNash}, we have to prove that